BentengWu77/BentengWu77.github.io/index.md

 <img src="https://bentengwu77.github.io/bentengwu.jpg" class="floatpic" width="360" height="480">

-Here is **Benteng Wu ([吴奔腾](https://bentengwu77.github.io/file/吴奔腾简历20230720.pdf))**.
+Here is **Benteng Wu (吴奔腾)** [中文版本 (Chinese Version)](https://bentengwu77.github.io/index-zh/).

-I obtained my PhD degree in Environmental Engineering from University College Cork in 2022.
-Currently, I am working as a full professor at the Guangzhou Insititute of Energy Conversion, Chinese Academy of Sciences.
-Here is [[my CV](https://bentengwu77.github.io/file/BentengWu-CV-20250126.pdf)].
+In 2019, I received funding from the Irish Environmental Protection Agency (EPA) to pursue a PhD in Environmental Engineering at University College Cork.
+I studied under supervision of Prof. Richen Lin, a EU Marie Curie Fellow, and Prof. Jerry D. Murphy, a Fellow of the Royal Academy of Engineering of Ireland and a lead expert at the International Energy Agency (IEA Task 37) in the field of energy and environment.
+After obtaining my PhD in 2022, I continued as a postdoctoral researcher at University College Cork.
+In 2023, I joined the Guangzhou Institute of Energy Conversion, Chinese Academy of Sciences, as a full professor.
+You can find [[my CV](https://bentengwu77.github.io/file/BentengWu-CV-20250126.pdf)].

+**<font color='darkred' font size='5'>I welcome postgraduate students with a strong interest in my research areas to join my group!</font> **

 <br>

 ## Academic Background

-**<font color='darkred' font size='5'>I am looking for postgraduates who are interested in my research areas!</font> **

 - **May 2019 - May 2022:** University College Cork (PhD), Environmental Engineering
 - **Sep 2015 - July 2018:** Hefei University of Technology (M.Eng.), Civil Engineering